pippinbarr/snakes-we-live-by/README.md

-# 🐍 SNAKISMS 2: SNAKES WE LIVE BY 🐍
+# 🐍 SNAKISMS 2: Snakes We Live By, Volume 1: A-M 🐍

 Check out the [info](info/) page.